 The Master of Education in Curriculum and Instruction/Master of Education in Higher Education dual degree program is a 54-hour, non-thesis program that provides insight and direction in the development, planning, and implementation of sound curriculum initiatives as well as the leadership and organizational skills necessary to launch these plans on the college and university levels.
-The program consists of 18 credit hours in a Shared Common Curriculum 18 hours of specialized preparation in Curriculum and Instruction, and 18 hours of specialized preparation in Higher Education.
+The program consists of 18 credit hours in a Required Shared Curriculum, 18 hours Curriculum and Instruction, and 18 hours of Higher Education.
 In areas where the student demonstrates sufficient proficiency, course substitutions may be approved by the M.Ed. in Curriculum and Instruction and/or M.Ed. in Higher Education Program Director.